Runner-focused recovery image used for cryotherapy and post-run recovery content

 • you want a quick reset without dealing with a tub, ice, and wet clothes

-For runners, the likely upside is not some magical performance boost.
-It is feeling a little less beat up, a little more alert, and a little more ready for the next session.
+For runners, the upside is feeling a little less beat up, a little more alert, and a little more ready for the next session.

 Where The Evidence Gets Less Exciting